ionos-deploy-now/documentation/content/docs/deploy-static-sites.md

 ### Add a domain

 You can connect any kind of custom domain in a few clicks.
 If you want to connect a domain that you have not purchased at IONOS, you need to switch to the IONOS nameservers first.
 Each domain is automatically SSL secured.

+### Monitor traffic

+Visitor statistics such as session duration and pages per session are calculated and aggregated based on server logs.
+You can find them in the project details page next to each deployment.